balzac-lang/balzac/docs/source/nutshell.rst

 The :ref:`predicate <label_c_functions>` ``versig(addrA; x)``
-in the output script of ``T2`` is true  if ``x`` is a valid signature of the transaction which redeems ``T3``, done with Alice's private key.
+in the output script of ``T2`` is true  if ``x`` is a valid signature of the transaction which redeems ``T2``, computed with Alice's private key.

 The transaction ``T2`` can be redeemed by a transaction ``T3`` made as follows: